• Skip to primary navigation

 • Line muffin tin with silicone liners.
 Scoop batter into muffin liners.
 It is okay to fill full.
 The muffins won't rise too much.

-• With clean beaters, use the electric mixer to whip the softened cream cheese and 1 tsp stevia until smooth.
+• With clean beaters, use the electric mixer to whip the softened cream cheese and 1 teaspoon stevia until smooth.

 • Create little holes in each muffin with a spoon.
 Fill the hole with a hearty scoop of cream cheese filling and swirl with the spoon.